Center-For-Complex-Systems-Science/causationentropy/docs/source/theory/methods/lasso_methods.rst

 =====================

-Pure LASSO methods represent the linear regression baseline for causal discovery in the Optimal Causal Entropy framework.
+Pure LASSO methods represent the linear regression baseline for causal discovery in the Causation Entropy framework.
 While not information-theoretic in nature, these methods serve as important benchmarks and provide computationally efficient alternatives for linear systems.
 This section covers the theoretical foundation, implementation, and role of LASSO-based approaches in causal network inference.